SR 90 Extension Project Dangers

-Car operators are often not paying attention to bicycle operators.
+Car operators often wander off mentally and are not paying attention to bicycle operators or people walking around.
 Car drivers are supposed to treat a bicycle as a motor vehicle.
 The same laws apply.
-Dumping a significant amount of highway traffic onto Admiralty Way, only served to compound these problems.
+Dumping significant highway traffic onto Admiralty Way only served to compound these problems.

 Cal-trans Says Dumping Non-Resident Commuters Into Marina del Rey Residential Neighborhoods Will Help Decrease Traffic in Marina del Rey:

 Cal Trans is working hard to make life more difficult for residents and visitors.
-Cal-trans, along with the California Coastal Commission, is ramrodding this evil plan down the throats of Marina del Rey residents.
+Cal-trans and the California Coastal Commission are ramrodding this evil plan down the throats of Marina del Rey residents.
 (Read the CA Highways Report.)
-Cal Trans claims the 90 freeway expansion project is to "remove" congestion.
+Cal Trans claims the 90 freeway expansion project is to “remove” congestion.

-Our law firm notes that Cal Trans has no available reports online showing how this plan will protect Marina del Rey residents.
-Nor for that matter, do they explain how artificially increasing traffic will help lessen residential traffic congestion.
-All the material available online about this subject is full of conclusions that it SR 90 extension is good.
+Our law firm notes that Cal Trans has no online reports showing how this plan will protect Marina del Rey residents.
+Nor, for that matter, do they explain how artificially increasing available online positive information about this subject is full of conclusions that the SR 90 extension is good.

 No Online Reports to Prove Any of the Government’s Assertions

-For example, Ca-trans fails to have available online any engineering reports or expert reports that dumping SR90 into residential neighborhoods will decrease congestion.
-Now, the Mindanao and Admiralty an SR 90 off-ramp cause people who would not normally pass through, to add to the already horrible traffic. t
+For example, Ca-trans fails to have any engineering reports or expert reports available online that dumping SR90 into residential neighborhoods will decrease congestion.
+Now, the Mindanao and Admiralty, an SR 90 off-ramp, cause people who would not normally pass through to add to the already horrible traffic.

-It will also encourage those who should be taking Lincoln to take a shortcut through Admiralty.
+It will also encourage those taking Lincoln to take a shortcut through Admiralty.
 So when Lincoln Blvd. is the real problem, with its ancient lane system designed for days of yesteryear, Cal-trans want to carve a path into the beautiful and modern Marina.

 Adding Bicycle and NOT Car Lanes Will Make the Marina Safer

-Many of locations of cross-walk posts create blind corners for a pedestrian pushing the walk button.
+Many of the locations of crosswalk posts create blind corners for a pedestrian pushing the walk button.
 And simple things like adding more lighting and relocating traffic posts would help decrease fatalities on Admiralty Way.

 Q: What can I do?